Adoption and Trading

-- RN stands for Real Name, and is possibly the most coveted category of all among owners who are choosy about names.
+- RN stands for Real Name, and is possibly the most coveted category among owners who are choosy about names.
 RNs are names that are used for humans in the real world, like "Elizabeth" and "Ronaldo".
 Note that very unusual spelling variations (like "Elyzzebeth") are generally not treated as "proper" Real Names.

 - WN stands for Well-Named.
 Names that aren't quite short or elegant enough to be considered VWN, but are still attractive and pronounceable.

 - BN stands for Badly-Named.
-Names that contain random jumbles of letters to the point where it's not clear how they'd be pronounced, or names cluttered with extra letters, underscores and the occasional number.
+Names that contain random jumbles of letters to the point where it's not clear how they'd be pronounced, or names cluttered with extra letters, underscores, and the occasional number.

 - VBN stands for Very Badly-Named.
-Names with strings of numbers attached, that are obviously a joke or insult to the pet or his/her owner, or that drastically misspell something in a way that appears unfortunate rather than funny, are placed in this category.
+Names with strings of numbers attached, that are obviously a joke or insult to the pet or their owner, or that drastically misspell something in a way that appears unfortunate rather than funny, are placed in this category.
 The majority of pets in the Pound fall into this category.
 VBNs are generally the hardest pets to foster.

 - L is often used to stand for "letters".
 So a "4L" name would be a name with only four letters, which is very short.
 3L and 4L pets are particularly popular.

 - X and # are not abbreviations, but are used instead of letters and numbers when talking about trade offers hypothetically.
-A capital X is used in place of any capital letter; a lowercase x represents any lowercase letter, and a # represents any number.
+A capital X is used in place of any capital letter, a lowercase x represents any lowercase letter, and a # represents any number.
 Their most common use is for asking people's opinion when choosing between two or more pets: "Which would you rather have, a Faerie Ogrin with the name format xxxx_Xxxx or a Robot Kiko named Xxxxxx#?"

 You said your name was WHAT, exactly?